GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge-api/index.md

   interest with other information about a person&mdash;in particular, who they are or what page they are visiting.

-FLEDGE grew out of TURTLEDOVE and a collection of related proposals for modifications to better served the developers who would be using the API:
+The Protected Audience API grew out of TURTLEDOVE and a collection of related proposals for modifications to better served the developers who would be using the API:

 -   In [SPARROW](https://github.com/WICG/sparrow):
    [Criteo](https://www.admonsters.com/what-is-sparrow/) proposed the addition of a ("Gatekeeper") service model running in a [trusted execution environment (TEE)](https://github.com/privacysandbox/fledge-docs/blob/main/trusted_services_overview.md#trusted-execution-environment).
-FLEDGE includes a more limited use of TEEs, for real-time data lookup and aggregated reporting.
+The Protected Audience API includes a more limited use of TEEs, for real-time data lookup and aggregated reporting.
 -  NextRoll's [TERN](https://github.com/WICG/turtledove/blob/main/TERN.md) and
   Magnite's [PARRROT](https://github.com/prebid/identity-gatekeeper/blob/master/proposals/PARRROT.md)
   proposals described the different roles that buyers and sellers had in the on-device auction.
-FLEDGE's ad bidding/scoring flow is based on this work.
+The Protected Audience API's ad bidding/scoring flow is based on this work.
 -  RTB House's [Outcome-based](https://github.com/WICG/turtledove/blob/main/OUTCOME_BASED.md)
   and [Product-level](https://github.com/WICG/turtledove/blob/main/PRODUCT_LEVEL.md)
   TURTLEDOVE modifications improved the anonymity model and personalization